aallan/pico-lorawan-circuitpython/README.md

 ### Setting up The Things Network

 Adafruit has written up a [full walkthrough](https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/tinylora-ttn-setup) on how to set up and application and register your device with The Things Network.

-### Adding your keys to the code

 You'll need to set three unique identifiers in the [`code.py`](https://github.com/aallan/pico-lorawan-circuitpython/blob/main/src/code.py) file; the Device Address, Network Session Key, and Application Session Key.
 These can be found [on the Device Overview page](https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/using-tinylora#setting-up-the-code-for-the-things-network-3010430-10).

 ## Deploying to your Pico